By Shamir

 Does this work on Fire TV?

-Sideloading the Play APK on Fire TV usually works since it's Android underneath, but we don't officially support or test on Fire TV yet.
-A proper Amazon Appstore release is on the list, behind iOS and Mac App Store work.
+Sideloading the TV APK on Fire TV usually works since it's Android underneath, but we don't officially support or test on Fire TV yet, and Tuneline is not currently distributed through the Amazon Appstore.

 What about Apple TV?